cannonijsetup/canon/index.rst

 * Begin the installation process by locating the downloaded Canon setup file.
 * Double-click on the driver software file and open it.
-* Allow the "User Account Control" window when prompted by clicking the "Yes" button.
+* Allow the "User Account Control" window when prompted by clicking the **"Yes"** button.
 * You will be asked to agree to its terms and conditions.
-Click "I agree" to continue with the installation process.
+Click **"I agree"** to continue with the installation process.
 * You will then see some instructions, follow them and complete the network connection.
 * Then, wait for the process to complete successfully.
-* Finally, click "Exit" on the "Installation Complete" window.
+* Finally, click **"Exit"** on the "Installation Complete" window.
 * Lastly, restart your computer to complete the canon.com/ijsetup process.

 ===========
 Mac
 ===========

-* Begin the canon.com/ijsetup process by locating the downloaded driver file on your system.
+* Begin the **canon.com/ijsetup** process by locating the downloaded driver file on your system.
 And double click the driver software file to run.
 * You will get a security warning pop-up box.
-So, click on canon.com/ijsetup.
+So, click on `canon.com/ijsetup <https://cannon-ijsetup.readthedocs.io/en/latest/index.html>`_.
 * Now, click on "Yes/Continue" on the welcome window of the installer.
 * Next, the "Software License Agreement" window will appear on your screen.
 Click "Continue" to proceed.
-* Finally, click "Install" on the following "Installation" window.
+* Finally, click **"Install"** on the following **"Installation"** window.
-* After that, type your "Mac Administrator User ID and Password" on the following pop-up box.
+* After that, type your **"Mac Administrator User ID and Password"** on the following pop-up box.
 * Then, click "Install Software".
-* This will start the installation process for canon.com/ijsetup.
+* This will start the installation process for **canon com ijsetup**.
 So, wait for the same.
-* Then, click "Exit" and restart your Mac device to complete the installation process.
+* Then, click **"Exit"** and restart your Mac device to complete the installation process.

 *************
 Conditions required for Installation of Canon Printer Setup